 It doesn’t matter that your unforgivable infraction was simply asking him to spend some time together, or asking him to not chase after other women, or looking unhappy because he always wanted you to hang out with the girl he’s sleeping with behind your back, or simply trying to defend yourself while he screamed in your face.

 You get lost in addressing the specific issues at hand – and, anyway, the only acceptable resolution is that you have to shut up about it – but what you’re missing is that it’s not about those issues at all.
-The point is that you are disobeying him.
+In the mind of an abuser, the point is that you are disobeying him.
 That you are expecting to be treated with some respect, like a person, instead of a doormat or his personal punching bag.

 You are trying to break free from his control, and your abuser can’t allow that.